 Wondolowski has 18 goals in MLS but had not scored in the field play for seven consecutive games.
 He got shut out much of the game by the Mexican Primera Division club from San Luis Postosi in the heart of Mexico.

 But Wondolowski took advantage of a broken play in the 92nd minute and beat goalkeeper Cesar Lozano with a low shot on the right side of the net.

 "I feel good that we won," the De La Salle High-Concord graduate said.
 "If the goal had made it 4-0 it wouldn't mean as much."

 But whether it signaled the end of Wondolowski's scoring slump he could not say.

 "We'll find out in nine days if I am over the hump or I am still behind the hump or if I am under the hump," he said.
 "As long as we keep winning I am a happy guy."

 The Earthquakes (16-6-5) return to MLS action Sept.
 15 at Chivas USA.

 San Jose won for the third consecutive time at Buck Shaw, where it is unbeaten this season.

 But it appeared the Quakes were headed for a scoreless draw until Wondolowski's last-minute heroics.
-San Jose showed little energy and imagination on offense while its defense kept San
+San Jose showed little energy and imagination on offense while its defense kept San Luis at bay.

 The friendly was interesting if only to watch English defender Jordan Stewart audition for the Earthquakes.
 The former English Premier League left back is trying out over the next week for a chance to sign in 2013.